boobo94/boobo94.github.io/_posts/2021/09/2021-09-13-story-of-customenu.md

 29/ What is funny?!
 The domain expires in a month and I don't know if I should keep it or move the project to the recycle bin?

-I would like to use the traffic from customenu.ro for cmevo.com, but I don't know if the best option would be to keep the domain and redirect the traffic to cmevo.com or how?
+I would like to use the traffic from customenu for cmevo.com, but I don't know if the best option would be to keep the domain and redirect the traffic to cmevo.com or how?

 30/ I canceled the Customenu project.

-I set the redirect from customenu.ro to cmevo.com.
+I set the redirect from customenu to cmevo.com.

 That's all :D